AssemblingTheFuture/zRobotics/README.md

        [-0.71452688]])
 ```

 Please notice that initial velocity ```WdqCOM0``` was set to zero because the base of the robot doesn't move.
-To check if the results are correct, you can run [Inertial Angular Velocity Propagation to Centers of Mass](#inertial-angular-velocity-propagation-to-centers-of-mass) and  [Inertial Linear Velocity Propagation to Centers of Mass](#inertial-linear-velocity-propagation-to-centers-of-mass) algorithms.
+To check if the results are correct, you can run [Inertial Velocity Propagation to Centers of Mass](#inertial-velocity-propagation-to-centers-of-mass) algorithm.
 You can also calculate its symbolic expression by setting ```symbolic``` parameter to ```True```, but this may be slow

 [*Return to top*](#zrobotics-02)